 Among other things, my Buy Nothing Facebook group has gifted us pasta, black beans, rice, soup, fresh rhubarb, canned salmon, flour, teabags, protein powder, shredded coconut, some little bags of Cheetos (my niece’s kids were delighted), half a dozen cans of Spam (my partner was delighted), flaxseed, pickling salt, baking powder and yeast.

-To look for a group in your area, visit the Buy Nothing Project’s “Find Your Group” webpage.
+To look for a group in your area, visit the Buy Nothing Project’s “Find Your Community” webpage.

 A nonprofit called Food Forward lists gleaning groups in the United States and Canada.
 Here are a few to get you started: